 Speakers include Vishaan Chakrabarti, Jing Liu, Jared Della Valle, Nadine Maleh, Anika Singh Lemar, and Marc Norman.

 July 14, 2017

-Dominic and Chris are honored to participate in this year’s Culture Lab Detroit (October 5th and 6th) along with Hilton Als, Martine Syms, Mel Chin, and others.
+Dominic and Chris are honored to participate in this year’s Culture Lab Detroit (Link) (October 5th and 6th) along with Hilton Als, Martine Syms, Mel Chin, and others.
 They will explore the role of art as a mechanism for cultural analysis and, in particular, its capacity to address reality and realism in our “post-truth” world.

 April 17, 2017